Why Aren’t WordPress Comments Appearing? Enable comments in WordPress

 Although WordPress doesn’t normally accept comments on pages, it can be done.

-Within the WP-Admin area, go to pages, then click on one of the pages you’d like to have comments.
+Within the WP-Admin area, go to pages, then click on one of the pages where you’d like to enable comments.

 In the top right, click Screen Options, then tick the Discussion tickbox.
 Once updated, you’ll see a discussion box at the bottom of the page.